 The treatment your surgeon recommends will depend on how far the condition has progressed.
 In the early stages, posterior tibial tendon dysfunction can be treated with rest, non-steroidal anti-inflammatory drugs such as aspirin or ibuprofen, and immobilization of the foot for 6-8 weeks with a rigid below-knee cast or boot to prevent overuse.
 After the cast is removed, shoe inserts such as a heel wedge or arch support may be helpful.
 If the condition is advanced, your doctor may recommend that you use a custom-made ankle-foot orthosis or support.

 If conservative treatments don't work, your doctor may recommend surgery.
 Several procedures can be used to treat progressive flatfoot; often more than one procedure is performed at the same time.
 Your doctor will recommend a specific course of treatment based on your foot.
 Surgical options include:

-- Tenosynovectomy: In this procedure, the surgeon will clean away (debride) and remove (excise) any inflamed tissue surrounding the tendon.
+- Tenosynovectomy: In this procedure, the surgeon will debride (clean away) and excise (remove) any inflamed tissue surrounding the tendon.

-- Osteotomy: This procedure changes the alignment of the heel bone (calcaneus).
+- Osteotomy: This procedure changes the alignment of the calcaneus (heel bone).
 The surgeon may sometimes have to remove a portion of the bone.

 - Tendon transfer: This procedure uses some fibers from another tendon (the flexor digitorum longus, which helps bend the toes) to repair the damaged posterior tibial tendon.

-- Lateral column lengthening: In this procedure, the surgeon removes a small wedge-shaped piece of bone from either your hip or that of a cadaver and places it into the outside of the calcaneus.
+- Lateral column lengthening: In this procedure, the surgeon removes a small wedge-shaped piece of bone from either your hip or that of a cadaver and places it into the outside of the heel bone.
 This helps realign the bones and recreate the arch.